SkullOwner83/ai-assistant/README.md

 - A user uploads a file with a question to create a new conversation linked to that dataset
 - The backend processes the input: generates embeddings for documents and stores conversations in the database.
 - If an OpenAI API key is provided, the assistant can generate AI-powered responses.
-- If no API key is set or the AI Client is not available, the assistant will respond with predefined text or simple logic.
+- If the OpenAI key is missing or invalid, the assistant will automatically try Hugging Face models for accessibility and free usage.
+If neither API is available, it will return predefined text or simple logic.

 ## Backend